goph/stdlib/README.md

 **All kinds of utilities and extensions of the standard library.**

+## Usage

+This project contains a set of tools that may also be part of the standard library, but for some reason they are left out.

+Since the repo is large with all kinds of tools, the recommended way is to simply copy the code you need to an internal package of your project (along with the tests).

+That will keep your project free of extra dependencies, provide tested code.

 ## Documentation

 The project closely follows the package structure in the [standard library](https://golang.org/pkg/#stdlib)